irawanmurjayanto/barcode_modi2/README.md

 ![alt text](https://github.com/irawanmurjayanto/barcode_modi2/blob/master/pictme/pict1_rev.gif?raw=true)

-I changed the layout for capturing the Last Barcode captured and number of all barcode data in certain scanning time.
-This Plugin only test in android
+I changed the layout for capturing the Last Barcode captured and number of barcode data in certain scanning group This Plugin only test in android

 The Original Plugin In below: